Nodics/nodics/kickoff/kickoffEnvs/kickoffDev/kickoffDevServer/readme.md

-This is a sample readme file for your kickoffDevServer module
+This is a sample readme file for your kickoffLocalServer module